paulswithers/scheduled-xots/README.md

 ## The Demo Project
 The demo project contains three parts:

-- an OSGi plugin that is a REST endpoint and can auto-deploy the databases.
+- an OSGi plugin that includes a REST endpoint and can auto-deploy the databases.
 This is dependent on ODA 3.2.1 and the update site part needs importing into an NSF.
 - an ODP for the NSF that requires ODA 3.2.1 and Ext Lib.
 If not using the auto-deploy option, create new NSFs from the ODP to recommended filepaths are "openntfDemos/scheduleDemo.nsf" and openntfDemos/scheduleDemoArchive.nsf".
 If using a different filepath, locations will need amending in the json.
 - the node-red-flow folder contains json for a set of Node-RED tasks to interact with the REST services.
 Find/Replace the server name in the json, save and import into Node-RED.